IRS Forms

 Form 8865 Schedule G – 721(c) gain deferral guide

-Form 8865 Schedule G, a 2025 guide for CPA firms on section 721(c) gain deferral, remedial allocations, event reporting, and K‑2 K‑3 mapping to avoid penalties and mismatches.
+Practitioner guide to Schedule G on Form 8865 for 2025 returns: section 721(c) gain deferral, remedial allocations, event reporting, and Schedule K-2 and K-3 mapping.

-• Schedule G applies when you contribute section 721(c) property to a foreign partnership and you apply the gain deferral method.
+• Schedule G applies when you contribute section 721(c) property to a partnership with one or more related foreign partners and you apply the gain deferral method (the 721(c) override only fires when related foreign partners would otherwise pick up the built-in gain – purely domestic contributions to U.S. partnerships are not in scope, even though general section 721 nonrecognition still covers those).
 It must be filed for the contribution year and for each later year the method still applies.

 • Category 1 filers with section 721(c) reporting and Category 3 filers who meet the 10% or $100,000 contribution thresholds may have Schedule G obligations.